PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/automatic_mode.svg" title="Automatic mode" width="30px" />](#key_automatic)&nbsp;[<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](#key_position_fixed)

-[Offboard mode](../flight_modes/offboard.html) causes the multicopter to obey a position, velocity or attitude setpoint provided over MAVLink.
+[Offboard mode](../flight_modes/offboard.md) causes the multicopter to obey a position, velocity or attitude setpoint provided over MAVLink.

 > **Note** This mode is intended for companion computers and ground stations!

 ## Fixed-Wing {#fw_flight_modes}

 ### Position Mode {#position_fw}

 [<img src="../../assets/site/difficulty_1.svg" title="Difficulty (Easiest)" width="30px" />](#key_difficulty)&nbsp;[<img src="../../assets/site/remote_control.svg" title="Manual/Remote control required" width="30px" />](#key_manual)&nbsp;[<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](#key_position_fixed)

-This is the GPS guided mode.
-You can fly in Position Mode if you need precision in flight, keeping straight line course, and still maintaining the control of the aircraft with your RC.
-The altitude is controlled by the PX4 autopilot.
-The throttle will determine your airspeed, at 50% throttle the aircraft will hold its current altitude with a preset cruise speed.
-You can descend and climb with pitch up and down command.
-Position Mode is almost like Altitude Mode with full angle control over Pitch, Roll and Yaw.
-But Once you center all the sticks you will have a level flying aircraft at the current altitude and GPS guided straight line course.
-If the wind blows the aircraft will keep its direction of flight and course and will fight the wind.
+[Position mode](../flight_modes/position_fw.md) is an easy-to-fly RC mode in which, when the sticks are released/centered, the vehicle will level and fly a straight line ground track in the current direction — compensating for wind and other forces.

+The throttle determines airspeed (at 50% throttle the aircraft will hold its current altitude with a preset cruise speed).
+Pitch is used to ascend/descend.
+Roll, pitch and yaw are all angle-controlled (so it is impossible to roll over or loop the vehicle).

+> **Tip** Position mode is the safest fixed-wing manual mode for new fliers.

 ![FW Position Mode](../../images/flight_modes/position_FW.png)